arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 |       14       |               |           I2C1_SDA           |                                 J1-43                                |   I2C 1 SDA   |
 |       15       | +3V3_PORTENTA |              VCC             |                      J2-23, J2-34, J2-43, J2-69                      |               |

-The Portenta Hat Carrier supports MIPI camera if paired with the Portenta X8.
-The flex cable can be used to interface a compatible camera to use with the platform.
+As mentioned before, the Portenta Hat Carrier supports the MIPI camera if paired with the Portenta X8.
+The flex cable can be used to interface a compatible camera with the platform.
 Compatible camera devices are as follows:

 - OmniVision OV5647 sensor (Raspberry Pi® Camera Module 1)
 - Sony IMX219 sensor (Raspberry Pi® Camera Module 2)